-- Water Damage Caused by Burst Pipes and Water Mains: In general, water damage from a burst pipe inside a business will be covered.
+- Wind v.
+Flood: Many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
+Commercial property policies in coastal regions may also exclude windstorm or provide a sublimit applicable to windstorm damage.
+Some businesses may have separate windstorm-specific policies that complement their commercial property insurance program.
+Thus, it is important that policyholders carefully examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim. - Debris Removal: Many commercial property policies provide coverage for the costs incurred in the removal of debris of covered property damaged by an insured peril such as windstorm.
+The maximum policy benefit for this coverage is usually expressed as a percentage of the total loss. - Water Damage Caused by Burst Pipes and Water Mains: In general, water damage from a burst pipe inside a business will be covered.
 If an outside pipe or main bursts and causes damage, that also should be covered.
 It may be necessary, however, to demonstrate that the damage did indeed result from the burst pipe.
-If the insurer concludes that poor drainage which is often a non-covered maintenance problem caused the break or resulting damage, coverage may be denied.
+If the insurer concludes that poor drainage-which is often a noncovered maintenance problem-caused the break or resulting damage, coverage may be denied.
 A claim also might be denied if policyholder negligence, such as leaving a vacant building without heat, caused the break.
-Further, even if the insurer does pay for the water damage, it may refuse to pay to repair the pipe itself contending that the pipe was damaged by "wear and tear," which is often an excluded peril. - Expenses Incurred in Attempting to Mitigate or Stop the Damage: Property policies typically cover expenses incurred in taking preventative measures to avoid loss or, where some loss has already occurred, further loss.
+Further, even if the insurer does pay for the water damage, it may refuse to pay to repair the pipe itself, contending that the pipe was damaged by "wear and tear," which is often an excluded peril. - Expenses Incurred in Attempting to Mitigate or Stop the Damage: Property policies typically cover expenses incurred in taking preventative measures to avoid loss or, where some loss has already occurred, further loss.
 In fact, many policies say the policyholder must take steps to safeguard the property and prevent further damage.
 A failure to do so could jeopardize coverage. - Extra Expense Coverage: Repairing or replacing damaged property is not the only expense item when property is damaged.
 Often the cost of operating the business also goes up during the time when the business is affected by the storm or its aftermath.
 Extra expense coverage is intended to indemnify the policyholder for above-the-norm expenses caused by the insured event.
-Examples may include the cost of a generator when electricity is lost or costs incurred to operate at a temporary location. - Business Interruption Coverage: Property policies generally cover lost income or profits caused by the interruptions, including slowdowns, of business activities, due to physical damage to the insured's property.
-The basic purpose of the coverage is to make the policyholder whole during the period it takes to rebuild or replace the property destroyed. - Contingent Business Interruption Coverage: Even if a company's own property has not been damaged, its business may be adversely affected by damage to the property of others, such as suppliers or other business partners.
-In such circumstances the company's lost income often is covered by contingent business interruption coverage. - Orders of Civil Authority: Coverage may also be available when business income is lost as a result of governmental directives preventing or restricting access to property.
+Examples may include the cost of a generator when electricity is lost or costs incurred to operate at a temporary location. - Business Interruption Coverage: Business interruption insurance is designed to cover lost income and profits resulting from the suspension of operations due to covered property damage.
+This would also include operating expenses that must be paid even if the business is not operational.
+Typically, this coverage does not apply until the expiration of a "waiting period" designated in the policy (typically 72 hours after the property damage occurs). - Orders of Civil Authority: Coverage may also be available when business income is lost as a result of governmental directives preventing or restricting access to property.
 These losses may be recoverable even if the company's own property has not been damaged. - Ingress/Egress Coverage: Similarly, many policies cover losses when ingress to or egress from a covered property is prevented or hindered by the event.
-This coverage may come into play in the event of road closures, the closing of mass transportation and other transportation problems. - Service and Utility Interruptions: Losses and expenses caused by power, water and telecom outages can also have a significant impact on business operations and resulting losses may be covered under property insurance policies.
+This coverage may come into play in the event of road closures, the closing of mass transportation and other transportation problems.

+• Service and Utility Interruptions: Losses and expenses caused by power, water and telecom outages can also have a significant impact on business operations and resulting losses may be covered under property insurance policies.